Northern Pacific Railway: Jay Cooke takes control

 The Northern Pacific reached Fargo, Dakota Territory (now North Dakota) on the border between Dakota Territory and Minnesota early in June 1872.
-The following year, in June 1873, the N.P. reached the shores of the upper Missouri River at Edwinton, Dakota Territory (now Bismark, the state capital of North Dakota).
+The following year, in June 1873, the N.P. reached the shores of the upper Missouri River at Edwinton, Dakota Territory (now Bismarck, the state capital of North Dakota).
 In the west sector, the N.P. track extended 25 mi north from Kalama.
 Surveys were carried out in the Dakota Territory protected by 600 troops of the horse cavalry of the United States Army, under command of Civil War hero General Winfield Scott Hancock.

 Fabricating shops and foundries were established in Brainerd, Minnesota, a town named by the N.P. second President John Gregory Smith for his father-in-law, Lawrence Brainerd, a close friend and colleague.
 The Railway also established its first temporary offices and headquarters there.
 A severe stock market crash and financial collapse in the East after 1873, led by the Credit Mobilier Scandal and the Union Pacific Railroad stock fraud, caused a nationwide economic recession and financial panic in New York City's Wall Street financial district, stopping further railroad building for twelve years during the latter 1870s and early 1880s.

 In 1886, the company restarted and put down 164 mi of main line across the northern Dakotas, with an additional 45 mi from the west in Washington Territory.
 On November 1, former U.S. Army general George Washington Cass, became the third president of the company.
 Cass had been a vice-president and on the board of directors of the Pennsylvania Railroad, one of the dominant Eastern lines, and would lead the Northern Pacific through some of its most difficult times in the later 19th century.